jericson/talavera/README.md

 I'm considering an explicit cooperative mode.
 One of the things I like about Azul is that people naturally play in the interest of their own goals without worrying too much about other players.
 Cutthroat play comes with experience.

-I'm concerned Talavera skips the more relaxed way to play.
+Based on player feedback, I added a simple scoring system to encourage a more relaxed way to play.
+It's still a zero sum game, but scoring makes it possible to lose by a small amount.
+Often a close game feels better for the loser than a binary win or lose end state.

 Drafting games resist a satisfying solo mode.
 There is [a fan-made solo mode for Azul](https://boardgamegeek.com/filepage/164052/soloplay-azul-v1pdf), but Azul shines when another player's decisions impact yours.
-A puzzly solo mode that takes 5-10 minutes from setup to completion seems like a decent accomplishment.
+A puzzly solo mode that takes 5 minutes from setup to completion seems like a decent accomplishment.

 Speaking of which, I was pleasantly surprised that I was able to make my card representation of tiles enjoyable to arrange on the table.
 I took inspiration from the splaying mechanism of Innovation to design the tile cards.
+An early version of the game required splaying tiles, but the current version allows players to fiddle with their cards as much or as little as they like.

 I'm not entirely happy with the simple color squares.
 I used [Talavera tiles](https://www.lafuente.com/Mexican-Decor/Talavera-Pottery/Talavera-Tile/)